Migraine Trigger Points

 Depending on the cause of nerve irritation, migraine surgery can be an excellent option in patients who may or may not have previously received Botox injections.
 Migraine surgery is a minimally invasive procedure that helps eliminate the faulty signals from the trigger nerves that can cause migraines.
 Migraine surgery is an outpatient procedure that typically lasts between one and five hours, depending on the number of trigger nerves requiring treatment.
 A patient can often return home the same day as surgery.

 Prior to migraine surgery, Dr. Cabin will use an in-depth patient evaluation and anatomical migraine trigger point confirmation techniques to determine if an individual is an appropriate candidate for the procedure.
 He will then develop a customized surgical plan for the patient, which may include up to four trigger sites.
 After surgery, over 90% of patients notice a significant reduction in the frequency, duration and/or intensity of migraines, and nearly 50% find themselves migraine-free within a few months of treatment.

+Dr. Cabin is happy to help patients manage their migraine triggers, and ultimately, achieve long-term migraine pain relief.
 To schedule a consultation with Dr. Cabin, please contact us at 310.461.0303 or fill out our online form.